 - There is also no guarantee that your IVA will be accepted.

-To find out more about IVAs, visit Personal Debt Solutions webpage.
+To find out more about IVAs, visit our webpage here.

 Bankruptcy is sometimes seen as a more severe option as any significant assets are likely to be put at risk.
 When you enter into bankruptcy, assets such as your home may look to be sold if there is any equity.
 If the equity can be raised another way then the Trustee would explore this.
 Although you can carry on trading as a sole trader, you will not be able to act as a director of a limited company for the duration of your bankruptcy.